 - Counter-Earth: Telluria, on the far side of the Sun from Earth and largely inhabited by species that look like Earthlings but oddly colored.
 Recently taken over by an AI-ruled archconservative regime that's set its sights on Earth.

 - Laser Blade: The energy sword, a handle with a squeeze-grip that produces a meter-long "coruscating fulguration of crackling power".
 Popular with Tellurian rebels because it looks dramatic.

 - Gadgeteer Genius: Any character with the "Gadgetry" gift can slap together some gadgets in seconds, if they roll well on their Mind+Craft+Gadgetry check.

 - Mad Scientist: A staple of "mad science" campaigns, naturally, reluctant or otherwise.
 The "crackpot" career is a playable version.

 - Mental Space Travel: The rebel kingdoms on Telluria use Mindwave Amplifiers to telepathically maintain contact without the Thermionic Brain's notice, and even swap bodies over great distances.
-In some campaigns they may even use them to place agents on Earth.
+In some campaigns they may use these to place agents on Earth.

 - Parrying Bullets: Characters with the Vatic Riposte gift can use an energy sword to intercept projectiles and send raygun blasts back to the sender.

-- Solar System Neighbors: Every planet in the solar system, and some asteroids, hosts intelligent life of some sort.
-Earth's moon is lifeless though.
+- Solar System Neighbors: Every planet in the solar system, and some of the asteroids, host some sort of intelligent life.
+Earths moon does not.

 - Tin-Can Robot: Robots built on Earth in the 1930s usually look like this, since they tend to be built by mad scientists or Tellurian agents out of junk.